MousaviLaleh/PyBer_Analysis/README.md

 ## Summary
 The business recommendation to PyBer :
-  Increasing the amount of drivers in Rural areas to ensure there are enough drivers to meet ride demand.<br/>
+Increasing the number of drivers in Rural areas to ensure there are enough drivers to meet ride demands.<br/>
-Data for rural cities shows that the average fare per ride and average fare per driver is much higher than Suburban and urban cities.This can indicate that rural area based riders are taking trips over a longer distance.
+Data for rural cities shows that the average fare per ride and the average fare per driver is much higher than suburban and urban cities.This can indicate that rural area based riders are taking trips over a longer distance.
 This can result in a majority of drivers being occupied with current trips and loss in potential revenue when there are peaks in business.